Mapla Singam: Plot

-Sevagapandian (Radha Ravi) is a politician leading his life with his only daughter Vinodhini (Madhumila) and his nephew Anbuchelvan (Vimal).
+Sevagapandian (Radha Ravi) is a politician living with his only daughter Vinodhini (Madhumila) and his nephew Anbuchelvan (Vimal).
 Anbu accompanies Sevagapandian in his political meetings and treats his cousin Vinodhini as his own sister.
 Vinodhini falls in love with Satish (Vishnu) and discloses this to Anbu, requesting to convince Sevagapandian.
-Anbu waits for the right time to disclose about Vinodhini's love to Sevagapandian.
-Meanwhile, Anbu falls in love with Sailaja (Anjali), who happens to be Satish's sister, for which she reciprocates as well.
+Anbu waits for the right time to disclose Vinodhini's love to Sevagapandian.
+Meanwhile, Anbu falls in love with Sailaja (Anjali), who happens to be Satish's sister, and she too reciprocates.

 Sevagapandian is against love marriages and starts looking for an alliance for Vinodhini.
-Vinodhini requests her father to postpone her wedding for a few years as she prefers to get employed, for which Sevagapandian refuses.
-Vinodhini goes missing and everyone assumes that she has eloped with Satish.
-Sevagapandian and his henchmen thrashes Satish's home leaving their family members insulted.
+Vinodhini asks her father to postpone her wedding for a few years as she prefers to get employed, but Sevagapandian refuses.
+Vinodhini goes missing, and everyone assumes that she has eloped with Satish.
+Sevagapandian and his henchmen thrash Satish's home, leaving their family members insulted.
 However, it is revealed that Vinodhini has gone to Coimbatore for a job interview.
 Anbu feels bad for Sevagapandian's behavior and apologizes to Shailaja.

-Sevagapandian speeds up Vinodhini's marriage arrangements and Vinodhini decides to marry Satish in a register office.
+Sevagapandian speeds up Vinodhini's marriage arrangements, and Vinodhini decides to marry Satish in a registrar's office.
 Anbu understands Vinodhini's situation and agrees to help her.
 Vinodhini marries Satish.
-Sevagapandian gets furious and informs Anbu to revenge Satish's family by marrying Shailaja, not knowing the fact that Anbu and Shailaja are in love already.
+Sevagapandian gets furious and tells Anbu to take revenge on Satish's family by marrying Shailaja, not knowing that Anbu and Shailaja are already in love.
 Anbu uses this opportunity and marries Shailaja.